How to do the Mestia to Ushguli Trek in 3 days

 The road is in very poor condition, but even so, that’s a very expensive proposition.
 I decided to walk a bit outside the city and try to hitchhike, and if it didn’t work, to go back and take a taxi.

 Most cars leaving Ushguli are taxis or minivans and won’t stop.
 I was lucky though – after about 40 minutes a Georgian couple picked me up and drove me back to Mestia.
-50 GEL saved!
+Thank you for saving me this 50 GEL!

 When you arrive in Mestia, make sure you buy a bus ticket to Kutaisi or Tbilisi for the next day as the morning marshrutkas are your only option to get out (also hitchhiking of course).